ducksouplab/ducksoup/README.md

 Where:

-- assigning to a variable (`dsPlayer` above) is only needed if you want to further control the DuckSoup audio/video player instance (see (Player API)[#player-api])
+- assigning to a variable (`dsPlayer` above) is only needed if you want to further control the DuckSoup audio/video player instance (see [Player API](#player-api))

 - `mountEl` (DOM node) is the node where DuckSoup media streams will be rendered (obtained for instance with `document.getElementById("ducksoup-root")`).
-The video stream is set to fill mountEl: set mountEl width and height and the DuckSoup player will adapt.
+The video stream is set to fill mountEl (deal with mountEl width and height and the DuckSoup player will adapt to them).

 - `peerOptions` (object) must contain the following properties: